awesomeWM/awesome/docs/16-using-cairo.md

 # Using Cairo and LGI

-These days, Awesome's interface is mostly based on a library called LGI.
+The interface of Awesome is mostly based on a library called LGI.
 It provides access to C libraries such as GTK, GLib, Cairo, Pango, PangoCairo and RSVG using Lua code without having to write actual "glue" C code.